-Dr. Simon is an elected member of the American Statistical Association, a member of the National Research Council Committee on Theoretical and Applied Statistics, and a former member of the Oncologic Drug Advisory Committee of the U.S. Food and Drug Administration (FDA).
-He is a pioneer in the use of data monitoring committees for cancer clinical trials.
+Dr. Simon is an elected fellow of the American Statistical Association, a member of the National Research Council Committee on Theoretical & Applied Statistics and a former member of the FDA Oncologic Drug Advisory Committee.
+He received the 2013 Karl Peace Award from the American Statistical Association for "outstanding statistical contributions for the benefit of society."

 Richard Simon, D.Sc., leads the Biometric Research Program and is chief of the Computational & Systems Biology Branch.
 Dr. Simon holds a doctoral degree in Applied Mathematics & Computer Science from Washington University in St. Louis, MO.
 More…